 \subsection{The black-box device (``real'' model)}

-The ``real'' model is composed of two coupled 3-level Duffing oscillators, labeled by $A$ and $B$, each directly driven by an external field $c_i(t)$.
-Initialization, dynamics and read-out are performed in the dressed basis by solving the Master Equation in Lindblad form \cite{lindblad1976generators,gorini1976completely}.
+The ``real'' model is composed of two coupled three-level Duffing oscillators, labeled by $A$ and $B$, each directly driven by an external field $c_i(t)$.
+Initialization, dynamics and readout are performed in the dressed basis by solving the master equation in Lindblad form \cite{lindblad1976generators,gorini1976completely}.